Intake On Paws: COVID-19’s Ongoing Impact On Animal Shelters

 - Cats and dogs tend to leave shelters alive.
 And more and more so – 85% had live outcomes in 2019, rising to 89% in the later years.

 - Proportionally, intake and outcome types changed little.
-For example, animals given up by owners stayed as a roughly constant fraction of total animal intakes.
+For example, animals given up by guardians stayed as a roughly constant fraction of total animal intakes.

 For all its insight, the report has limitations.
 Shelters voluntarily submitted their information and some didn’t participate, so the data isn’t fully representative or peer-reviewed as such.
 Since mostly Western and Southern shelters participated, Eastern and Northern organizations may have less to glean from the results.
 Also, the report uses a single year, 2019, to represent pre-COVID times.
 So, it’s unclear how much of the variation between 2019 and 2020 was specifically caused by the virus — and thankfully, further information is available on the website.
 Finally, the observational nature of the data can’t explain why the data changed in the first place.